multimeric/aaindexer/index.rst

 * Python API *and* CLI with JSON output
 * Detailed test suite
-* Parsing Expression Grammar for parsing aaindex entries that can be used independently
+* Parsing Expression Grammar for parsing AAindex entries that can be used independently
-* Automatic handling of some idiosyncrasies of the aaindex format
+* Automatic handling of some idiosyncrasies of the AAindex format
-* aaindex itself is not included, avoiding any breaches of the license
+* AAindex itself is not included, avoiding any breaches of the license

 Installation
 ============